Missed Advance Tax Payment? How to Avoid Interest Under Sections 234B & 234C

 4. How is interest under Section 234C calculated?

-To avoid penalties, make sure to pay the advance tax in full and on time.
+To avoid interest, make sure to pay the advance tax in full and on time.
 If you fail to pay one installment, ensure that any outstanding balance is paid before the due dates for subsequent installments.

 6. What happens if I miss the March 15th advance tax payment deadline?